-Cosmetic surgery is a medical procedure that is performed to reshape a person’s body and to improve their appearance.
+Cosmetic surgery is a medical procedure that is performed to reshape a person’s body and to change their appearance.

 Cosmetic surgery is normally performed on an otherwise healthy part of the body, to change its appearance in a way that is desirable to the person.